 The French route is the most iconic as the routes from other countries link up with it.
 It starts at St Jean de Pied de Port and covers seven regions of Spain.
 Popular with hikers and cyclists, the 30 day journey is not just about reaching Santiago.
 ‘The Way’ is about meeting a wealth of people, from all walks of life, whilst emerged in beautiful countryside and local medieval history.

-Short of time?
+Short of time for the full Way of St James?
 Take advantage of shorter routes, starting at Sarria, a mini pilgrimage will take one week.

 Asia is the largest continent and nowhere near as confined a landmass as Europe.
 Geographically the landscapes range from Arctic to tropical, coastal to mountain and desert to rainforest, meaning a vast range of treks and cultures can be explored.